-Laser vein therapy may not be a good option for candidates with darker skin tones, as the laser may cause skin discoloration.
+Certain laser vein therapies may not be a good option for candidates with darker skin tones, as some lasers may cause skin discoloration.
+Thankfully, DermAsap now offers the advanced Cutera Excel V Laser, which is capable of addressing vascular and pigmentation issues in any skin type.
 Sclerotherapy may not be a good option for patients who are pregnant, insulin dependent, or have lupus, blood clots or severe asthma.
 In general, it is important that candidates for vein therapy be in good health and have realistic expectations for their treatment.

 In order to determine whether or not one would be a good candidate for laser vein therapy or sclerotherapy, it is important to schedule a consultation with Dr. Reed at DermASAP.
 Taking into consideration the patient’s medical history, as well as a physical examination, we will help the patient choose the best course of action for their body and lifestyle.